Disruption-Consulting/autoMigrate/HOWTO-upgrade-19.9.md

 See "My Oracle Support" (MOS) Doc ID 742060.1 for the most up-to-date release information.

+To upgrade existing V19 ORACLE_HOME and database(s) see https://mikedietrichde.com/2020/10/22/patching-all-my-environments-with-the-october-2020-patch-bundles/

 PROCESS OVERVIEW
 ----------------
 1. Download Oracle v19 software from MOS
 2. Create new v19 home directory and unzip downloaded v19 zip file
 3. Download latest OPatch utility and replace in v19 home
-4. Download 19.8 patchset and install (this is the latest patchset issued July 2020)
+4. Download 19.9 patchset and install (this is the latest patchset issued October 2020)
-5. Create a v19.8 Container Database (CDB) with "dbca" from the new Oracle home
+5. Create a v19.9 Container Database (CDB) with "dbca" from the new Oracle home

 1. Download software packages from MOS